What you need to know today about the virus outbreak

-The death toll from the global pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world's skies.
+The death toll from the global coronavirus pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world's skies.
+In Southern Europe, gasping patients filled sick wards and field hospitals went up in hotels and a convention center in Madrid.

-The U.N. chief warned of a looming global recession "perhaps of record dimensions," and California Gov. Gavin Newsom ordered the state's 40 million residents to stay at home indefinitely and venture out only for essential jobs, groceries and some exercise.
+The U.N. chief warned of a looming global recession "perhaps of record dimensions."
+The governors of California, New York and Illinois ordered residents to stay home unless they have vital reasons to go out.
+Those orders affect 70 million Americans and encompass three of the country's largest cities.
+Other states, including Connecticut, appeared poised to follow suit with similar directives.

 Here are some of AP's top stories Friday on the world's coronavirus pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day: